hieuducnguyen/crypto-trading-service/README.md

 # Crypto Trading System

 ## Description
 This project is a crypto trading system developed using SpringBoot and an in-memory H2 database.
-It aggregates cryptocurrency prices from various sources and provides APIs for trading, viewing wallet balances, and accessing trading history.
+It aggregates cryptocurrency prices from various sources and provides APIs for retrieving the latest best aggregated price, trading, viewing wallet balances, and accessing trading history.

 ## Features
 - Aggregation of cryptocurrency prices from Binance and Huobi every 10 seconds.